Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Connie Phillips almost 4 years ago
+Connie Phillips over 4 years ago

 As a supporter of the refugee community in the City of Phoenix and the CEO of Lutheran Social Services of the Southwest, I support additional resources for social services and the full funding of the Citizens Advisory Review Board.